 - You will be presented with another page with three tabs.
 Select the PoE Scheduling tab;

-- Select the schedule you wish to assign from the drop-down menu.
+- Select a schedule from the drop-down menu.
 Its timeline will appear below for easy reference.
 If needed, you can create a new schedule using the "+" button next to the drop-down menu.

-- Select the ports you want to assign the selected schedule to.
+- Select the ports you want to assign this schedule to.
 Either click on individual ports in the Switch graphic; select/deselect all ports using the provided buttons, or click-and-drag a group of ports.
-The selected ports will then become blue.
+The PoE schedule icon will appear on selected ports.

 You may repeat steps 6. - 7. as many times as needed for different schedules.

 - Once you have configured all ports, click on the Save button.

 Use the PoE Scheduling settings page to get an overview of the schedules assigned to your switch ports.
 Simply select a schedule from the drop-down menu.
 If it has been assigned, PoE schedule icon will appear on the respective port(s).